Message from the Chairman

 Apart from the vacancy upon the expiration as aforementioned, a member of the Audit Committee shall vacate office when:

-- he/she is no longer qualified for the office of the Audit Committee as specified in this Charter;
+- no longer qualified for the office of the Audit Committee as specified in this Charter;

-- the Board of Directors passes a resolution removing him/her from office.
+- the Board of Directors passes a resolution removing from office.

-If a member of the Audit Committee wishes to resign, he/she shall give a notice of resignation to the Chairman of the Company’s Board of Directors.
+If a member of the Audit Committee wishes to resign, such member shall give a notice of resignation to the Chairman of the Company’s Board of Directors.
 The resignation shall be effective from the date on which the Chairman of the Company’s Board of Directors receives the resignation letter.

 If a member of the Audit Committee resigns or is dismissed from his/her position before his/her expiration of the term of office, the Company shall immediately inform the Stock Exchange of Thailand.
 The member of the Audit Committee who resigned or was dismissed may explain his/her reason to the Securities Exchange Commission (SEC) and the Stock Exchange.